philipptrenz/Text-Visualisation-in-Practice/07_knowledge_graphs/README.md

 As the dataset of the 650 Wikipedia articles is quite large, I began with a reduced dataset in **Round 1**, which was limited to the first paragraph of each article.
-In Round 2 instead, I used the first two paragraphs of each article, but to visualize the data appropriately, the visualization got reduced to only display triples, that contain the politicians name.
-I used the networkx library in Python for the visualization.
+In Round 2 instead, every article was fully processed.
+But to visualize the data appropriately, the triples got reduced to only display the ones, that relate to the politicians name.
+The networkx library in Python got used for the visualization.

 ### Round 1

-Looking at all triples over all 650 Wikipedia articles of the members of UK House of Commons, which are detected by OpenIE, the following distribution of predicates can be seen:
+Looking at all triples over the first paragraph of all 650 Wikipedia articles of the members of UK House of Commons, which are detected by OpenIE, the following distribution of predicates can be seen:

 ![Fig 01](https://github.com/philipptrenz/Text-Visualisation-in-Practice/raw/master/07_knowledge_graphs/img/predicates_pie_chart.png)